 Military service: Served in the Army Air Corps, 1942-1945; Air Medal recipient

-His works are considered groundbreaking because he did not shy away from issues that were controversial at the time, including premarital sex, bigotry, abortion
+His works are considered groundbreaking because he did not shy away from issues that were controversial at the time, including premarital sex, bigotry, abortion, misogyny and homosexuality.

 Well-known to be a political activist.
-He has written that the character he created who most resembles him is "Maude," who he said shares "my passion, my social concerns, and my politics."
+Lear has written that the character he created who most resembles him is “Maude,” who he said shares “my passion, my social concerns, and my politics.”

 At one point, he had nine series running on television simultaneously.